 1. You Can’t Call or Hail Lyft Drivers on the Street

 You must hail Lyft drivers through the company’s app.
-You can’t call up a particular driver to request a ride or flag down a passing, pink-mustached car.
-You can do both with traditional taxis, which may save time in busy urban areas or when you need to be picked up at a specific time (for instance, to make an early-morning flight).
+You can’t call up a particular driver to request a ride or flag down a passing car.
+You can do both with traditional taxis, which may save time in busy urban areas.
+Cost notwithstanding, I personally find it quicker and easier to hail cabs in congested areas of major cities, such as Midtown Manhattan.

 2. Uber Is In More Cities

 Though each company’s count fluctuates as it expands into new territories, Uber currently has a foothold in more places than Lyft.
-In the United States, Lyft is currently in about 70 cities, including metropolises, such as Los Angeles and Chicago, and smaller cities like Madison and Corpus Christi.
+In the United States, Lyft is currently in more than 200 cities, including metropolises, such as Los Angeles and Chicago, and smaller cities like Madison and Corpus Christi.
 Uber is in more than 600 worldwide, and many of its “cities” are actually broad regions like California’s Inland Empire.

 Lyft isn’t subject to the same regulations as taxi companies, which has caused friction between it and taxi operators in some cities.
 Although the company subjects drivers to a criminal background check and driving record check, they don’t have to have any prior commercial driving experience – or a commercial driver’s license – to begin accepting rides.

 This raises the question of whether it’s less safe to use Lyft than a traditional taxi service.
 Though no Lyft drivers have yet been implicated in fatal traffic accidents, a driver for Uber – which uses a similar vetting process and also doesn’t require previous commercial driving experience – was involved in a hit-and-run accident with a San Francisco pedestrian on December 31, 2013, according to ABC 7 News.